 Date Written: October 28, 2016

-This paper links economic development to age-old family characteristics through the propensity to invest and then, increase human productivity.
-Three family characteristics are identified as supporting investment.
-Inequality among siblings favors investment in physical capital whereas a high status of women and strong parental authority favor investment in human capital.
-To test this theory, we rely on Todd’s classification of traditional family types observed around the world.
-A family score is built according to the presence of these three characteristics in the family type of each country.
-This family score as well as basic characteristics are significantly associated with better economic outcomes (GDP per capita as well as proxies for investments in human and physical capital).
+This paper links economic development to age-old family characteristics through the propensity to invest and thus, increase human productivity.
+Inequality among siblings favors investment in physical capital, whereas a high status of women and strong parental authority favor investment in human capital.
+To test this theory, a family score is built according to the presence of these three characteristics in the traditional family type of each country.
+This family score, as well as basic family characteristics, are significantly associated with better economic outcomes (GDP per capita as well as proxies for investments in human and physical capital).
 These relationships are robust to other factors already identified as playing a role, such as geography, ethnic fractionalization, genetic diversity, religion and formal institutions.
-Reverse causality is rejected by historical anthropology.
-Family characteristics supporting modern development are actually the most primitives only preserved in the margins of Eurasia.
-The higher the distance from the two centers of innovations (Fertile Crescent and China), the more primitive are the family characteristics of a country reflected in a higher family score.
-This allows an instrumental investigation which confirms our results.
+Reverse causality is rejected by history of family systems.

 JEL Classification: N10, N30, N50, O10, O50, Z10